lukeyigechen/lukeyigechen.github.io/_pages/research.md

 * Treebank construction for Wu Chinese (with Haihua Pan)
 * Machine translation on online users' cognitive reactions (with Keehyung Kim)
-* Identification of complements and adjuncts in Korean (with Kyuwon Kim, KyungTae Lim, Jungyeul Park, and Chulwoo Park)
 * Multiword expressions in Universal Dependencies (with Danny Yu, Sara Mirjalili, Jungyeul Park, etc.)
 * Investigating adnominal endings in Korean (with Jungyeul Park and Chulwoo Park)
-* Linearization of dependency trees for parsing (with Sophia Schwandt, Jungyeul Park, etc.)
+* Linearization of dependency trees for parsing (with Jungyeul Park)
 * Autoregressive language models and language acquisition (with Zebo Xu, Zhuang Qiu, Haihua Pan, and Zhenguang G. Cai)
-* Improving window attention with dependency parsing (with Xufeng Duan, Shixuan Li, Haihua Pan, and Zhenguang G. Cai)
 * Back-translation with decoder-only transformer models (with Yumeng Lin, Xufeng Duan, and Zhenguang G. Cai)
 * Machine learning for Mandarin-speaking preschoolers with autism spectrum disorder (with Yue Chen, and Ziyin Mai)
 * Digital humanities for Western sinology (with Pak Kin Lau, Zhongyang Yu, Lawrence Cheung, Stuart McManus, etc.)